 ShipBob does not publish its WMS software pricing, so you must call for a quote.
 While this makes it hard to gauge its value, ShipBob WMS sets itself apart from other leading WMS solutions by offering unlimited users and warehouse locations with its software.

-- Blended fulfillment options to supplement your warehouse network by using any of ShipBob’s 40+ fulfillment centers around the world
+- Blended fulfillment options to supplement your warehouse network by using any of ShipBob’s 40-plus fulfillment centers around the world

 - Smart order routing and carrier selection for optimized shipping

-- Open API and app store with 75+ integrations, including POS software, accounting, ecommerce, shipping, and ERP platforms
+- Open API and app store with more than 75 integrations, including POS software, accounting, ecommerce, shipping, and ERP platforms

 - Mobile app with limited WMS features